cvldigital/hilltop-alliance-construction/README.md

 # hilltop-alliance
-Under construction page for hilltopalliance.com
+Under construction page for hilltopalliance.com.
+All changes made here automatically propagate to project.